bezel452/VFLwithSplitNN/README.md

 ## Description

-It is the repository of code of the simulation of multi-participant's VFL with Split Neuron Network.
+It is the repository of code of the simulation of multi-participant's VFL with Split Neural Network.